zkamvar/isc-proposal/isc-proposal.md

 <!--
 Who needs to be involved, what's the proposed structure, what will it take to get their involvement?
 -->

+The Carpentries is a global community of 3,000+ trained volunteer instructors, who have taught workshops that have reached 85,000+ learners.
+Our workshops teach introductory computing and data analytical skills to researchers.
+R is taught in more than half of our workshops.
+All the lessons materials are available for free, under a Creative Commons Attribution License, and have been developed by hundreds of contributors.

+Zhian N. Kamvar is the Lesson Infrastructure Developer for The Carpentries and an experienced R developer with 8 authored packages on CRAN spanning reproducible research, population genetics, and epidemiology.
+He is responsible for designing and creating The Carpentries Workbench.
+He will lead the integration effort, blog post construction, as well as submission to conference proceedings.

+Toby Hodges is the Curriculum Team lead for The Carpentries and is an experienced community manager, having maintained community submissions to The Carpentries Incubator since 2020.
+He has designed and taught workshops that introduce The Workbench to audiences who are both experienced and new to The Carpentries.
+He will be responsible for developing high-level tutorials and setup documents for the new version of The Workbench that uses Quarto.

+Kari L. Jordan is the Executive Director for The Carpentries.
+She has been involved with The Carpentries since 2016 and has been responsible for directing and coordinating the execution of our strategic plan since 2020.
+She is the direct supervisor of Zhian N. Kamvar and will provide oversight of the project.

 ### Processes